 Lindsey Cook, Data editor at U.S. News & World Report, shares insight to her recent article titled: More Depressing News for Women in STEM along within an engaging discussion that inspires women in tech and girls in STEM.

-One of the quotes that struck me was this:
+Here’s one of the quotes that struck me most:

 “Here’s the kicker: Male faculty in STEM departments rated the research less favorably than men in other departments.
 In other words, male STEM faculty members were significantly less likely to believe the research that shows gender bias in STEM.
 When STEM faculty was taken out, there wasn’t a difference in the ratings among faculty for men and women.”

 With my twenty years in tech and now working to retaining experienced women in tech while encouraging girls to pursue STEM, I see so many fall out before graduation or if they get into the workforce leave within five years.
-It is so sobering, but I am not giving up.
+It’s sobering, but I’m not giving up.